-You are a monthly schedule depositor for a calendar year if the total taxes (i.e., line 11 of Form 941) during your lookback period were \$50,000 or less.
+You are a monthly schedule depositor for a calendar year if the total taxes during your lookback period were \$50,000 or less.

 Under the monthly deposit schedule, deposit accumulated taxes on payments made during a calendar month by the 15th day of the following month.